Today I want to talk to you about the BIGGEST mistake of all when you are job hunting.

 If you are actively job hunting, remember to take care of yourself so that you don’t end up overwhelmed and burnt out.

-For more discussions on this, join my Career Conversations group on Facebook.
+For more discussions on this, join my Career Conversations community on Facebook.

 p.s. if you’re actively job hunting, facing redundancy or going back to work after a career break, you’ll love my FREE 5 Day Sprint to Get Job Search Ready.
 Find out more here.